NathanDennis1/Survival-Analysis-Research-Project/README.md

 # Research-Project
-Individual undergrad research done through UW for credits.
+Undergrad research done through UW for credits in the Statistics Deparment's Directed Reading Program.

 Research-Project.Rmd has some of the R code used to create the results.
 No specific analysis done there, but in write up.